xinucode/yWriter7_conversions/README.md

 These scripts take the html file produced by SpaceJock's yWriter7 output html file and converts it to several formats of my preference and needs.

+The software may be used under the terms of the GNU General Public License (GPL).

 ## Dependencies

 SpaceJock's story writing software: